Running CFDDFC with the AWS Console

 run cp -r $FOAM_TUTORIALS/multiphase/interFoam/laminar/damBreak/damBreak . cd damBreak blockMesh refineMesh -overwrite cp -r 0/alpha.water.org 0/alpha.water setFields decomposePar

 Parallel running across a cluster needs a list of host machines than the user wishes to use.
-In this example, the host machine names are the private IP addresses of the master and slave instances.
+In this example, the host machine names are the private IP addresses of the main and secondary instances.
 Open an editor and create such a file in the damBreak

 case directory, naming it machines